M E 101 - Foundations of Mechanical Engineering

 M E 102 - Engineering Design Graphics

 Principles and methods of graphic communications, integrated with creative design problem solving: multi-view projections; pictorial drawing; fundamentals of descriptive geometry, sections, and dimensioning.
-Prerequisite: ME 101 or consent of instructor.
+Prerequisite: Enrolled as a mechanical engineering major; Minimum of C in ME 101 or equivalent with consent of instructor.

 M E 273 - Computational Methods in ME

 Computational techniques and programming methods for mechanical engineering problems.
-Co-requisite: MTH 224.
-Prerequisite: PHY 110.
+Prerequisite: Minimum grade of C in both PHY 110 and MTH 223.
+Corequisite: MTH 224.

 M E 280 - Introduction Biomedical Engineering